 The Office of Financial Aid may grant multiple leaves at different times as long as all of the leaves added together do not exceed 180 days in a 12-month period.
-If students request a leave of absence that would exceed this time period, they will be contacted by the Office of Financial Aid and advised The information contained on this page is from the 2014-2015 Graduate Catalog and is valid from July 31, 2014 until August 1, 2015.

-that either the request is denied or the student will need to officially withdraw from the program.
+If students request a leave of absence that would exceed this time period, they will be contacted by the Office of Financial Aid and advised that either the request is denied or the student will need to officially withdraw from the program.
 Students who withdraw from the program may reapply for admission to the University at a later date.